Lesson 5 of 40 Web Development Intermediate 50 min

 app.MapScalarApiReference();

-Part 4: Problem Details Standard
+Part 4: Problem Details for consistent error handling

 builder.Services.AddProblemDetails();